JustVlad01/optiroute/PWA_INSTALLATION_FEATURE.md

 - If PWA prompt is not available, users get general installation guidance

 ### Features
+- **Login Page Activation**: Easy access from the first page users see
+- **Visual Feedback**: Hover effects indicate the logo is interactive
 - **Automatic Detection**: Detects if the app is already installed
 - **Platform-Specific Instructions**: Provides appropriate guidance for iOS vs other platforms
 - **User-Friendly**: Clear, emoji-enhanced prompts guide users through installation